Weak gravity versus scale separation: Conclusion

 Our results indicate that, contrary to what one might expect, scale separation is not straightforward to obtain already at the effective field theory level, if the amount of preserved supersymmetry is not minimal or even absent.
 Indeed, the most realistic way we foresee to circumvent our argument is to consider (at most) $N=1$ theories in four dimensions which cannot be obtained as consistent truncations of a parent theory with a higher amount of preserved supersymmetry.\footnote{The analogy with the fate of de Sitter vacua seems to hold also in this respect, as \cite{Andriot:2022way} recently conjectured that they should be possible only within (at most) $N=1$ supersymmetric theories in four dimensions.} This could explain why certain classes of string compactifications with residual $N=0,1$ supersymmetry in four dimensions, such as \cite{DeWolfe:2005uu}, seem indeed to be scale separated.

 The work here presented can be extended along various directions.
 For example, our analysis in section \ref{sec:partial_susy} was meant to give a proof of principle that the argument should work more generally in any $N$-extended supergravity.
 It would be of interest, even in its own rights, to perform a detailed analysis of the possible patterns of partial supersymmetry breaking of the maximal theory and construct explicitly the corresponding actions.
 With respect to the scale separation problem, a major step forward would clearly be to understand precisely if and how $N=0,1$ Anti-de Sitter vacua do indeed evade our argument in the way we suggested above, or perhaps in some other manner.
+It would be also interesting to extend the argument to spacetime dimensions higher than four.
+Indeed, in $d>4$ dimensions the scalar potential of gauged supergravity necessarily stems from a gauging procedure and thus we believe that our argument applies to such models as well.
+If true, this could exclude scale separation for anti-de Sitter vacua in $d>4$, $N>0$ theories.
+We leave an explicit verification of this statement for future work.